Air Conditioner Repair Checklist

 - Attempt to set the thermostat 5 degrees below the space’s temperature.
 Your AC won’t cool if the thermostat matches the house’s temperature.

 Once your thermostat is adjusted properly, you should begin getting refreshing air fast.

 If you rely on a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If it still won’t work, call us at 816-379-3918 for help.

 Your cooling equipment usually has a shut-off lever by its condenser.
 This lever is generally in a metal box mounted on your house.
-If your equipment has recently been tuned up, the switch may have accidentally been placed in the “off” location.
+If your equipment has recently been tuned up, the switch may have accidentally been turned off.

 Blocked Condensate Drain Pan

 Condensate drain pans keep the additional water your air conditioner removes from the air.
 This pan can be positioned either beneath or in your furnace or air handler.

 When there’s an obstruction or backed up drain, water can become concentrated and initiate a safety setting to turn off your equipment.

 If your pan has a PVC pipe or drain, you can get rid of the additional liquid with a special pan-cleaning capsule.
 You can get these capsules at a home improvement or hardware store.